 You can find what works best for you but I have seen many thyroid patients see significant improvement in their symptoms simply by changing what time of day they take their medication.

 #2.
 Take your medication at least 30-60 minutes AWAY from food (either before or after)

 Perhaps more important than WHEN you take your thyroid medication is how you take it.

 You must take your thyroid medication on an empty stomach which means at least 30-60 minutes away from food and drink.

-You can take it before you eat or after you eat but just make sure that 30-60 minutes elapses in between these two events.
+You can take it before you eat or after you eat but just make sure that 30-60 minutes elapse in between these two events.

-The reason you want to do this is because foods, nutrients, and vitamins can all interfere with the absorption of your thyroid medication.
+The reason you want to do this is that foods, nutrients, and vitamins can all interfere with the absorption of your thyroid medication.